Marseille turn: Uses and effectiveness

 The first drag back enables the player to retain control of the ball by removing the ball from the arc of the opposing player's tackle.
 The body spin positions the back of the dribbling player's body in between the opposing player and the ball to shield the ball.
+When performed at speed, the maneuver is almost impossible to defend against as it incorporates a sudden change in direction with a continuous shielding of the ball.